tpaulus/le-edge-cert-uploaded/README.md

 # Let's Encrypt Edge Cert Uploader
-A docker container that obtains a certificate from Let's Encrypt for a specified set of domains and then uploads it as a custom edge certificate to CloudFlare.
+A docker container that obtains a certificate from Let's Encrypt for a specified set of domains and then uploads it as a custom edge certificate to Cloudflare.

 **Prerequisites:**

-You will need a CloudFlare API Key that is allowed to edit DNS and SSL settings, as well as a Business or Enterprise Zone.
+You will need a Cloudflare API Key that is allowed to edit DNS and SSL settings, as well as a Business or Enterprise Zone.

 Run via:
 ```shell